johnlouie-navales/appdev-10-20-2025/README.md

 git push origin main
 ```

-In your browswer, refresh the repository
-Et Viola! you just uploaded your activity today!
+In your browser, refresh the repository — et voilà!
+You’ve just uploaded your activity today!